What is NextJS?

 - Built-in Image Component and Automatic Image Optimization – this feature automatically optimises images.
 It now supports AVIF images, enabling 20% smaller images compared to WebP.

 - Community support – the popularity of NextJS is growing, and so is the number of its contributors.
 Thanks to that, instead of solving something from scratch, developers can find probably already existing solutions.

-- Hybrid of server-side rendering SSR and static site generation SSG – prerender pages at build time or request time in a single project.
+- A hybrid of server-side rendering SSR and static site generation SSG – prerender pages at build time or request time in a single project.

 - Incremental Static Regeneration – it allows web developers to update existing pages by re-rendering them in the background as traffic comes in.
 This way, static content can become dynamic.

 - TypeScript support – automatic TypeScript configuration and compilation.

 - Zero Config – NextJS provides automatic compilation and bundling.
 In other words, it is optimised for production right from the start.